-The following is written by Tim Johansen, written in reflection of his time spent working with the PLHC and on his work with the Shenandoah National Park Project: After completing my Masters in American History at Colorado State University, I was fortunate enough to become part of this project for the PLHC and Shenandoah NP. […]
+Graduate Research Assistant, Tim Johansen, reflects on race and parks Graduate Research Assistant, Tim Johansen, contributed the following reflection on his time working with the PLHC on its project with Shenandoah National Park.
+After completing my M.A. in History at Colorado State University, I was fortunate enough to become part of this project.
+I was […]

 On February 28, the American West Program hosted “Midnight Ramble: Oscar Micheaux and the Story of the Black Film Industry.”
 Colorado State University professors Dr. Gillian Bowser and Dr. Ruth Alexander presented on the significance of this documentary and touched on themes of African American Silent Fil, Cowboys and the American West.
 It was an […]

 American West Program to host screening of ‘Midnight Ramble’ Join the PLHC on February 28, 2017 from 7-8:30pm for a special edition of the Public Land History Center’s American West Program.
 This edition of AWP feature a screening of Midnight Ramble.
 The documentary film is part of the American Experience series.
 The film engages […]

 About once a month, the PLHC hots Professionalization events for students to help them network, learn professional development skills and engage in good conversation about working in the public history field.
 Here are some photos from the most recent Brown Bag event, featuring Maggie Moss Jones.

 The Public Lands History Center will host its first Professionalization Brown Bag series of the fall semester.
 Dr. Sarah Payne will lead a discussion about writing letters of interest and responding to job offers.
 See the attached poster below for more details.